RafikGerges/CEHv10-Notes/05 - Attacking a System -Password Cracking- Covering Tracks .md

 - Passwords are stored in /etc/shadow for most current systems
 - /etc/password stores passwords in hashes.
 - /etc/shadow stores passwords encrypted (hashed and salted) and is only accessible by root
+- The ps command is used in Linux to display processes
+- Iptables -  It must be executed with root privileges and allows for stateful inspection.
+On most Linux systems, iptables is installed as /usr/sbin/iptables.

 ### <u>OS X Security</u>
 - **OS X** allows loading of weak dylibs dynamically that is exploited by attackers to place a malicious dylib(hijacking) in the specified location